citta-lab/DSA/BLIND75.md

     and no need to check if we reached end of the word.

 ## 47. [Design Add and Search Words Data Structure)](https://github.com/citta-lab/DSA/blob/main/trie/211.design-add-and-search-words-data-structure.js)
+    - Time: O(M) for well defined words without '..' dots.
+M is key length & N is number of words.
+Space: O(1)
+    - Time: O(N * 2^M) for '..words' where M represnts '...'.
+Space:O(M) for undefined words from recursion.
     - Same Trie implementation as above except search will now need to handle basic search when word has all alphabets like 'abc' and also when wild card is used like '.ab'.
     - Define TrieNode, Implement Trie class with addWord function (same as insert trie method)
     - Define Search method which will pass info to DFS and returns only when DFS returns true.
     - DFS will take word, node, startIndex and will return node.endOfWord at the end.
-    - Inside DFS, will loop though char of word and break the problem into handline char with '.' and without -- if char is '.' then we extract all values from node.children ( so we can find try matching on every child node ). then call DFS recursively with same word, i+1, child. i.e DFS(word, i+1, child)
-    -- if char is not '.' then will do normal search workflow
+    - Inside DFS, will loop though char of word and break the problem into handline char with '.' and without -- if char is '.' then we extract all values from node.children ( so we can find try matching on every child node ). then call DFS recursively with same word, i+1, child. i.e DFS(word, i+1, child) -- if char is not '.' then will do normal search workflow

 ## 50. [ Contains Duplicate](https://github.com/citta-lab/DSA/blob/main/binary-search-tree/235.lowest-common-ancestor-of-a-binary-search-tree.js)